akka/akka/akka-docs/src/main/paradox/actors.md

 of `AbstractActor`.
 The partial functions created by the `ReceiveBuilder` consist of multiple lambda expressions for every match statement, where each lambda is referencing the code to be run.
-This is something that the JVM can have problems optimizing and the resulting code might not be as performant as the untyped version.
-When extending `UntypedAbstractActor` each message is received as an untyped `Object` and you have to inspect and cast it to the actual message type in other ways, like this:
+This is something that the JVM can have problems optimizing and the resulting code might not be as performant as the classic version.
+When extending `UntypedAbstractActor` each message is received as a classic `Object` and you have to inspect and cast it to the actual message type in other ways, like this:

 @@snip [ActorDocTest.java](/akka-docs/src/test/java/jdocs/actor/ActorDocTest.java) { #optimized }